Minra-cyber/Studio/README.md

 ## Technologies Used
 Html,Css and Javascript languages.
 ## Support and contact details
-If  you run into any issues or have questions please contact me with-samirarose20000@gmail.com
+If  you run into any issues or have questions please contact me with samirarose20000@gmail.com
 ### License
 MIT
 Copyright (c) 2019 Samira Hashi